akshatdodhiya/Youtube-Trimmer-and-Downloader/README.md

 * Exception handling is done quite well to provide a smooth user experience

 ## How to Use:
-### To use this program, python 3.x must be installed in your machine.
+#### Note: To use this program, python 3.x must be installed in your machine.

 Step 1: Clone the repository: